stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * Uniform buffers

-* Builders for a general model and cubes
+* Builders for a vertex mesh and cubes

-* A rotation matrix.
+* A rotation matrix